-The 1st Annual Beats & Bites: Mosquito Awareness Event was a collaborative effort between the Compton Unified School District, Social Justice Learning Institute, Compton Creek MAD, and other community partners.
+The 1st Annual Beats & Bites: and 7th Annual Mosquito Awareness Event was a collaborative effort between the Compton Unified School District, Social Justice Learning Institute, Compton Creek MAD, and other community partners.

 The event was a rousing success, with over 400 people showing up throughout the day – many bringing their entire family to enjoy a day of great music, fun activities, and hands-on exhibits that raised awareness about the environment, Earth, and mosquitoes.